GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 ### Security monitoring

-Security monitoring evaluates the flow of traffic within the application and servers and detects unusual behavior.
+Security monitoring evaluates the flow of traffic within the application and servers and detects unusual behaviour.
 It also detects activities such as unauthorised privileged processes running in the background, changes in OS or system policies as well as failed login attempts and deletion of audit logs.

 ### Monitoring systems

 Agency can consider using the following cutting-edge technologies for their monitoring systems.
 Metrics mentioned earlier can also be configured in dashboards for both data visualisation and alerting purposes within these monitoring systems.

 StackOps is a monitoring component under SGTS, that agencies can use to configure their dashboards to monitor the relevant metrics.
-Agencies interested to pilot StackOps can email [StackOps\_SRE@tech.gov.sg](mailto:StackOps_SRE@tech.gov.sg).
+Agencies interested to pilot StackOps can email [StackOps_SRE@tech.gov.sg](mailto:StackOps_SRE@tech.gov.sg).

 **Elastic stack - Elasticsearch, Logstash, Kibana**